 - Intersection Cameras – Traffic cameras may have recorded the actual events leading up to the accident.

 - Property Damage – Sometimes the location and extent of the damage may indicate how the accident happened or if contributing factors like speed were present in the accident.

 Legal Assistance for Left Turn Accident Victims

-If you have been injured in a left turn accident, it is important that you speak with an experienced personal injury lawyer.
-The Phoenix car accident attorney at Amar Esq.
+If you have been injured in a left turn accident, it is important that you consult with an experienced attorney.
+The law firm of Amar Esq.
 PLLC represents accident victims and pursues compensation for the damages they have suffered.
 Our law office can review the details of your case and explain your legal options.
 A free initial consultation can help you learn about how to proceed with your claim.

-Call 480-802-8232 for a free consultation with a left turn accident lawyer.
-You can also use the contact form on our website to request more information.
+Call 480-802-8232 to schedule a free consultation with a Scottsdale left turn accident lawyer.